DiegoZucca96/ing-sw-2018-Zucca-Salvini-Tonelli/README.md

 ## How to play

+First of all you have to launch the server.
+To do this, open the command prompt and access the folder containing the project.
-First of all you have to launch the server, initializing it with an input of search time and move time of the game.
+After that, type "java -jar <<Insert here the path of the JAR file of the server>>" and initializing the server with an input of search time and move time of the game.
+It will appears an ip address, that will be the ip that other players will have to digit to connect to the server and start the game.
+Only the host player has to make this process, the other players only need to know the IP of the server.

+For example:
+> C:\Users\Diego>cd Desktop\ing-sw-2018-Zucca-Salvini-Tonelli
+> C:\Users\Diego\Desktop\ing-sw-2018-Zucca-Salvini-Tonelli>java -jar C:\Users\Diego\Desktop\ing-sw-2018-Zucca-Salvini-Tonelli\JAR\Server.jar
+> Inserisci tempo di ricerca massimo:
+> 5
+> Inserisci tempo massimo per fare una mossa:
+> 100
+> Server name: LAPTOP-OSFMJ32C
+> Server address: 192.168.1.21
+> Server ready

 After that, launch the game.
+If you want to play with CLI you have to launch the ClientCLI.jar from command prompt,while if you want to play with a graphical interface you have to open with a simple click the ClientGUI.jar file.
-You have to choice between two connectivity, RMI or Socket, choose what you prefer.
+In both case you have to insert the ip address of the server an you have to choice between two connectivity, RMI or Socket, choose what you prefer.

+The following description refers to the graphical interface, because the CLI gameplay is more simple and guided.
 In the main menu you have to log in, but only if you are just registered.
 If you not, sign up and then make log in to play.

 When a match is found, you have to choose between 4 different WP and then you have to wait until all other users have made their choices.
 Now the game is started, the first player will be the one who started first the research of the match.